 Making Use of What You Have

 If you’re short on ideas of how to spice up the food that’s already in your fridge (perhaps literally), there are many websites that will help you out with recipes.
 Supercook and MyFridgeFood are like search engine for food, matching up the ingredients you have with popular recipe sites.
-This way, you’ll discover amazing recipes you never knew existed that you can make straight away.
+If you use them, you can discover amazing recipes you never knew existed that you can make immediately.
 No need to shop away your remaining $4!
 Not being able to afford fancy groceries doesn’t mean your meals have to be boring.

 Getting Friends’ Advice on How to Meal Prep

 Also talk to people around you to get tips for how to make the most of the groceries you have.
 I moved into my new apartment in February, and my roommates have taught me so much already.

 Shauna is a 6 a.m., five-day-a-week gym-goer who spends her Sunday evenings meal prepping for the upcoming week.
 I know — I hate her, too.
 Now, don’t recoil in horror as I did at the words meal prepping.
 Aside from the gym-bunny connotation of the words, meal prepping makes logistical and economic sense.